-The Company's operations expose it to credit risk, liquidity risk, interest rate risk, market risk, and business risk; it is not exposed to any significant foreign exchange risk.
+The Company's operations expose it to credit risk, liquidity risk and interest rate risk; it is not exposed to any significant foreign exchange, business or market risk.
 Responsibility for the control of overall risk lies with the board of directors, operating within a management framework established by the immediate parent company, Bank of Scotland plc, and the ultimate parent, Lloyds Banking Group plc.
-Interest rate and liquidity risk faced by the Company is in substance managed and borne by other Lloyds Banking Group plc undertakings which fund the Company and credit risk is carefully monitored by Retail Finance's credit committee and credit functions.
+Interest rate and liquidity risk faced by the Company is in substance managed and borne by other Group undertakings which fund the Company and credit risk is carefully monitored by Retail Finance's credit committee and credit functions.
 Business risk is managed through regular reporting and oversight.

-$A \ description \ of the \ Company's \ financial \ assets/liabilities \ and \ associated \ accounting \ is \ provided \ in \ note \ 1.$
+A description of the Company's financial assets/liabilities and associated accounting is provided in note 1.